 4 | Take Care of Your Future Self

 When I say “take care of your future self” it means don’t put off tasks until later.
 If you have the time and capability to do a task now; whether it’s putting a few pieces of laundry in the hamper, doing a dish or two, or bringing something upstairs.
 Sometimes the tasks that seem so easy that “we can do them later”, once done make such a difference.

-So before you go to bed, do yo have a smidgen of energy to lay out your clothes, or brush through your hair?
+So before you go to bed, do you have a smidgen of energy to lay out your clothes or brush through your hair?
 If so, do that for future you.
-I know it’s hard to take care of present you, but think of future you as someone who needs you to take care of them.
+I know it’s hard to take care of present you but think of future you as someone who needs you to take care of them.

 5 | Get an Accountability Partner

 Usually, having an accountability partner means having someone who will keep you in line with your biblical beliefs.
-With my fiance and I it means keeping each other modest.
-In this case having an accountability partner for your depression means having someone who you love (and who doesn’t annoy the heck out of you) check up on you each day, maybe have a rough outline of your schedule and keep you going on your routine, encouraging you each day and just making sure you’re okay.
+With my partner and me, it means keeping each other modest.
+In this case, having an accountability partner for your depression means having someone who you love (and who doesn’t annoy the heck out of you) check up on you each day, maybe have a rough outline of your schedule and keep you going on your routine, encouraging you each day and just making sure you’re okay.